itchinda/pyodys-project/README.md

 - **Example Systems Included**:
   - **Lorenz System**: Demonstrates handling of chaotic dynamics and generates the famous butterfly attractor.
   - **Simple Linear System**: With a known analytical solution, perfect for accuracy testing.
-  - **Robertson**: A classic stiff problem that showcases the power of implicit solvers..
+  - **Robertson**: A classic stiff problem that showcases the power of implicit solvers.
+  - **1D parabolic problem**: Demonstrates solving a 1D parabolic PDE with PyOdys using a sparse Jacobian for efficient large-scale computation, and visualizes the animated solution against the exact result.
 ---

 ## Getting Started